FAQs About Auto Insurance

 You need to file a claim.
 A claim is a request to your auto insurance company to pay or reimburse you for expenses when you suffer a loss that’s covered by your policy.

 This is something set by the state and is often called Liability or State Minimum.
 This usually includes Bodily Injury, Property Damage, and Uninsured Motorist coverages.
 The lowest level of coverage that we offer is the State Minimum.
 This keeps you driving legally.
-In Texas, you are not required to purchase Uninsured/Underinsured Motorist coverage.
+In Indiana and Arizona, you are not required to purchase Uninsured/Underinsured Motorist coverage.
 However, it is considered so important that when you purchase auto insurance, you have to specifically reject this coverage IN WRITING to not purchase it.

 Have more questions?
 We’re happy to help!